jatanRT/eprscope/README.md

-  dependency on other quantities (like already mentioned above) as well as presentation of simulated spectra are provided by several functions based on either [ggplot2](https://ggplot2.tidyverse.org/) package/system (one of the most comprehensive visualization system in data science and data analytics) or interactive [plotly](https://plotly.com/r/) graphing library.
+  dependency on other quantities (like already mentioned above) as well as presentation of simulated spectra are provided by several functions based on either [ggplot2](https://ggplot2.tidyverse.org/) package/system (one of the most comprehensive system for data visualization) or interactive [plotly](https://plotly.com/r/) graphing library.
 Especially, the later may represent a valuable alternative to EPR instrumental software or other proprietary graphing systems, because it includes visualization tools like zooming, panning, data/values hovering and much more.

 - Quantifying the number of paramagnetic species (e.g. radicals) based on integrated forms of derivative EPR spectra and instrumental